nowpass/chrome-extension/README.md

 ## Installation Instructions

-Once published, you are going to be able to also install the release version from the [Chrome Web Store](https://extensions.google.com).
+Once published, you are going to be able to also install the release version from the [Chrome Web Store](https://chrome.google.com/webstore/detail/nowpass-password-manager/cjpobjdihgffjlpdnnhmggckbehbmfap) (Currently only for testers)

 ## Development